O'keefe History, Family Crest & Coats of Arms

 - Richard D. O'Keefe (b.
 1855), American Republican politician, Member of Michigan State House of Representatives from Sanilac County 2nd District, 1885-90

-- Richard B. O'Keefe, American Democrat politician, Candidate for U.S. Representative from Massachusetts 6th District, 1946
+- Richard B. O'Keefe, American Democratic Party politician, Candidate for U.S. Representative from Massachusetts 6th District, 1946

-- P. H. O'Keefe, American Democrat politician, Delegate to Democratic National Convention from Minnesota, 1912
+- P. H. O'Keefe, American Democratic Party politician, Delegate to Democratic National Convention from Minnesota, 1912

-- Mary O'Keefe, American Democrat politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1980
+- Mary O'Keefe, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1980

 - Mr. Patrick O'Keefe, aged 22, Irish Third Class passenger from Waterford, who sailed aboard the RMS Titanic and survived the sinking in collapsible B